nataliausoltseva/RecipeMe/README.md

 - Add Type (breakfast, lunch, dinner, dessert, snack) to the recipe creation.
 - Add split view based on the type
 - Implement delete functionality
+- Implement Docker image build job on Github that would be triggered every time a change is commited/merged to **main** branch.

 </details>